Muhamad Y. Elrashidi, M.D.

 Ultimately, I think it was a combination of many moments or experiences over time that influenced me to become a physician.
 Growing up, I certainly enjoyed science and saw a career in medicine as a way to apply that knowledge and unique skills in the service and caring of others.

 I also had many wonderful role clinician models and mentors who were always very encouraging and who demonstrated the positive and meaningful impact we can have on both individual patients and their community.

 What motivated you to become a Population Health Scholar?

 As clinicians and caregivers, we have a responsibility to be effective advocates and stewards of health care.
 Increasingly, it is apparent how important the interplay is between the overall health and well-being of the community and that of any one individual.

-The Population Health Scholar Program is a unique opportunity to not only study the distribution of health outcomes and their determinants in the community we serve, but also develop and investigate approaches to affect the key factors of those determinants in order to improve health.
+The Population Health Scholars Program is a unique opportunity to not only study the distribution of health outcomes and their determinants in the community we serve but also develop and investigate approaches to affect the key factors of those determinants in order to improve health.

 In addition, the chance to work with the nationally and internationally recognized expertise and experience of mentors and faculty within the Mayo Clinic Kern Center for the Science of Health Care Delivery is exciting and invaluable.

-What is your focus as a scholar within the Mayo Clinic Kern Center for the Science of Health Care Delivery?
+What was your initial focus as a scholar within the Mayo Clinic Kern Center for the Science of Health Care Delivery?